Edwin Sweetland: After coaching

 After coaching Sweetland became a farmer and lawyer in his hometown; Dryden, New York.
 In a draft registration card completed in September 1918, Sweetland listed his residence as Dryden and his occupation as farmer.
-At the time of the 1920 and 1930 United States Censuses, he was living in Dryden with his wife, Hester, and his occupation was again listed as a farmer.Census entry for Edwin R. Sweetland and family.
-Ancestry.com.
-1930 United States Federal Census [database on-line].
-Census Place: Dryden, Tompkins, New York; Roll: 1654; Page: 1B; Enumeration District: 12; Image: 149.0.
+At the time of the 1920 and 1930 United States censuses, he was living in Dryden with his wife, Hester, and his occupation was again listed as a farmer.

 Sweetland also was involved in Dryden and Tompkins County politics.
 Sweetland was a prominent member of the local Democratic Party.
 He served his community by holding numerous town offices including serving as member of the local draft board.
 In 1937 he was named "Superintendent of Sheep and Swine" of the New York State Fair succeeding E. S. Hill of Freeville, New York.
 He also served as Supervisor of the Town of Dryden from 1938 to 1944 In his political career he had to overcome being a Democrat in an overwhelming Republican county.
 The local voter rolls when he was elected Supervisor, shows that Republicans outnumbered Democrats by close to a 2.5 to one margin in Tompkins County and a 3 to 1 margin in his hometown of Dryden.

 Family and death

 On September 28, 1914, Sweetland married Hester Donnelly, a nurse whom he met at a Western Pennsylvania Hospital in Pittsburgh while recuperating from a broken leg he suffered at a baseball game when he was hit by a foul ball while working for the Pittsburgh Playground Association.
-Donnellywas born in Armagh, Ireland and emigrated with her family when she was five years old.
+Donnelly was born in Armagh, Ireland and emigrated with her family when she was five years old.
 After secretly being married in a small town in Ohio, the couple spent a short time at Sweetland home in Dryden, New York before heading to New Orleans for his job as head football coach of Tulane University.
 They returned to Dryden after his only season as Tulane football coach.
-They had one child named Edwin R. Sweetland Jr. Mrs. Sweetland died in 1930, at Memorial Hospital in Ithaca, New York.
+They had one child named Edwin R. Sweetland Jr. born March 18, 1920.
+Mrs. Sweetland died June 6, 1936, at Memorial Hospital in Ithaca, New York.

 Sweetland died on October 21, 1950. at his home in Dryden.